mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 -There should not have been much of a difference in adaptive capacity (Spearman's Rho of 0.77etc) because we used the same data and weights.
 Perhaps we normalized the data differently,

+**interviews and focus groups, construct validity** **worksheets from class**

+construct validity of disaster coping strategies. not necessarily bad for the earth!
+But looks like we may have undercounted given our vulnerability scores are so much lower. but could have been from another part of the analysis as well!

 - **include paperse in here**